agradiance/elegant_theme/README.md

             ElevatedButton(
               onPressed: () {
-                ///save the theme
-                ElegantTheme.saveTheme(
+                ///You may want to save the theme programmatically when the saveChanges is set to false ElegantTheme.saveTheme(
                         context, // set the build context
                         themeMode: ThemeMode.light, //[optional]
                         themeIndex: 0, //[optional] should be in the range (0 <= themeIndex < themes.length)
                         switchTo: true, //[optional] if true your app will switch to the save theme );

-              },
+                ///OR
+                ///just call ElegantTheme.saveTheme(context) which saves the current theme you wave switch to },
-              child: const Text("Swith to Theme By Name"), ),
+              child: const Text("Save theme"),
+            ),
           ],
         ),